 According to Jonas, it's best to consult your veterinarian before going forward with an ear-cleaning regimen.
 Unlike cleaning the teeth, cleaning the ears does not need be done regularly.
 If a pet owner suspects that something may be wrong with the ear, it's advised to visit the veterinarian and establish whether the dog's ear needs to be cleaned by the owner either routinely or for an instructed period of time.

-A veterinarian can diagnose the problem and make the proper recommendations, which may be cleaning and/or medication.
+make the proper recommendations, which may be cleaning and/or medication.

 If there needs to be ear cleaning